syncfusion-content/javascript-docs/js/Chart/Working-with-Data.md

 I> Essential JS includes AngularJS directives for all controls in the **ej.widget.angular.min.js** script file.

-N> All the properties in EjChart supports one way AngularJS binding except inner array properties like **series.points[]**, **series.trendlines[]**.
+N> All the properties in EjChart supports one way AngularJS binding except inner array properties like **series.points[Points]**, **series.trendlines[Trendlines]**.
 [Click](https://help.syncfusion.com/js/angularjs) here to know more about Essential AngularJS and the properties which support two way AngularJS binding in chart.

 {% highlight html %}